How does an approved writer get addresses from Slack via Abby the Bot?

 Can I pre-write postcards to save time?

-How do we let you know when we have successfully completed and mailed our list?
+Do I need to let you know when I have successfully completed and mailed my list?

-Once you become an APPROVED writer, we do not require you to let us know when you’ve completed and mailed the list.
+Once you become an APPROVED writer, we do not require you to let us know when you have completed and mailed the list.
 All we ask is that you mail your postcards within 3 days of receiving the addresses.
+Note that we have a 3-day deadline for all of our campaigns.

 What are some tips on hosting a postcard party?